 No, you have to look up the actual compound.
 Some handbooks, such as the Aldrich Catalog, still list Beilstein volume/page references (e.g. "Beil.
 13, III, 2311"), but Reaxys does not include these at all.
 Some inorganic substance data tables do provide the corresponding Gmelin Handbook reference alongside the source journal reference, but the Gmelin reference itself is not searchable.

-Beginning in 2016, Reaxys expanded machine-analysis of chemical data from the full text of up to 15,000 journals that are covered by various Elsevier indexing products (Scopus, Embase, Compendex, etc.).
+Machine Indexing: Beginning in 2016, Reaxys expanded computer-analysis of chemical data from the full text of up to 15,000 journals that are covered by various Elsevier indexing products (Scopus, Embase, Compendex, etc.).
 However, relatively few of these journals contain chemical information.

 Reaxys itself covers chemical compounds with defined structures and/or molecular formulas.
 In general, polymers, biological molecules (peptides, proteins, nucleic acids, enzymes, etc.), engineered materials (ceramics, alloys, etc.), and multicomponent mixtures are not included in the core substance-based segment of Reaxys.

 Generally not.
 Some data derived from the old print Handbooks were originally assessed for consistency, but more recent data are excerpted directly and uncritically from the literature.
 (Data taken from patents should be viewed with particular skepticism.)
 All excerpted data are experimental, however - not derived or calculated.

 Reaxys contains plentiful spectral data (peaks, solvents, etc.) on chemical compounds as reported in the primary literature, but no spectral graphs.
 You can use the form-based search (Query Builder in New Reaxys) to specify spectroscopic data with various parameters.